williamsbdev/williamsbdev.github.io/_posts/2014-02-19-contributing-to-open-source.md

 As you can see, I did almost nothing for this project except make myself and all subsequent CoffeeScript enthusiasts happy.
 All I am trying to say is that you can contribute to open source.
-It does not need to be a complete fix of the issue on a project that has been going on for three years with posts on the thread.
+It does not need to be a complete fix of the issue on a project that has been going on for three years with 117 posts on the thread.
 It can be as simple as starting out with a spelling error in a README.
 Fork the project, fix the spelling mistake and submit a pull request.
-[Github](http://github.com) makes it super easy and once you submit your first pull request, Open Source Software will not be so big and scary.
+[Github](http://github.com) makes it super easy and once you submit your first pull request, the world Open Source Software will not be so big and scary.